dionchaika/container/README.md

 $container->instance('another_instance', ['foo' => 'bar', 'baz' => 'bat']);

 //
-// To resolve the instance call get method:
+// To retrieve the instance call get method:
 //
 if ($container->has('SomeClass')) {
     $instance = $container->get('SomeClass');
 }

 //
-// You can also resolve the instance without binding:
+// You can also make the instance without binding:
 //
-$instance = $container->resolve('OneMoreClass');
+$instance = $container->make('OneMoreClass');
 ```

 2. Binding a closure: